SharePoint/sp-dev-docs/docs/general-development/debugging-sharepoint-server-workflows.md

-### Walkthrough: Debugging a SharePoint 2013 workflow with Fiddler
+### Walkthrough: Debugging a SharePoint workflow with Fiddler

-This simple walkthrough demonstrates using Fiddler to debug a SharePoint Server 2013 workflow authored using Visual Studio 2012.
+This simple walkthrough demonstrates using Fiddler to debug a SharePoint workflow authored using Visual Studio 2012.
 When the workflow starts, it retrieves a customer ID from a field in a custom list.
 This customer ID is used to query a publically accessible service to retrieve additional details about the customer.
 It then uses these values to update the original list item.
-The workflow can be found in the following MSDN code sample:  [SharePoint 2013 Workflow: Call an External Web Service](http://code.msdn.microsoft.com/officeapps/SharePoint-workflow-48ea87d4.aspx).
+The workflow can be found in the following MSDN code sample:  [SharePoint Workflow: Call an External Web Service](http://code.msdn.microsoft.com/officeapps/SharePoint-workflow-48ea87d4.aspx).